coder-mike/MSP430xAssembly_SublimeText/readme.md

 	</dict>

 The idea is that when you use a register, you name the variable that the register contains and notify readers that the variable has entered scope by commenting `; add: variableName @ R5`.
 When the variable is no longer needed, you can notify readers that variable is no longer in scope by commenting `; del: variableName @ R5`.
 Then when you need a spare register later on you just have to look for the last deleted variable that doesn't have a corresponding new variable in the same register.
 The initial variables are the arguments, and should be commented at the beginning of a function by `; arg: paramName @ R12`.

+### C Code in Comments

+Comments that start with `;c` instead of just `;` are taken to be C code, and will invoke the C grammer.
+This can be used to easily document the assembly code by showing its equivalent C.